alfonsof/aws-python-examples/awslambdahttprequest/README.md

 This folder contains an AWS Lambda Function example in Python on AWS (Amazon Web Services).

 It handles an AWS Lambda function that it is invoked by an http request.
-It shows the parameters of the request and reponds a message including the parameters.
+It shows the parameters of the request and responds a message including the parameters.

 ## Requirements